skjolber/ndef-tools-for-android/README.md

 # JSE module
 A few NFC classes copied from the Android open source project, so that the NDEF library can be used on regular Java (i.e. Java 8 or 11).

+# Example
+For a working example see [android-nfc-lifecycle-wrapper](https://github.com/skjolber/android-nfc-lifecycle-wrapper).

 # See also
 For a graphical NDEF editor, try [NFC Eclipse plugin](https://github.com/skjolber/nfc-eclipse-plugin).
 It creates __static NDEF content__, and so is good for getting to know the NDEF format.
 Recommended for developers new to NFC.